Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Results

-The division of the determinants into groups allows us to assess the robustness of each determinant -- determinants belonging to a group described with a larger PIP also offer more credible explanation for the coronavirus outcome.
+The division of the variables into groups allows us to assess the robustness of each potential correlate -- those belonging to a group described with a larger PIP also offer more credible explanation for the coronavirus infections and death rates.
 Nonetheless, we point out that although the comparison between posterior inclusion probabilities and prior inclusion probabilities is a common approach, its interpretation must be taken with care.
+Concretely, the inhomogeneous nature of the specific features of the countries can drive our results.
+The presence of this phenomenon in our data be inferred by conducting a simple correlation analysis between the potential correlates.
+If the variables are highly correlated between each other then there is a problem of multicolinearity.
+Multicolinearity can lead to wider credible intervals that eventually produce less statistically reliable posterior inclusion probabilities in terms of the effect of independent variables in a model.
 As said in~\cite{moral2012determinants}, even if the posterior inclusion probability is lower than the prior inclusion probability for a given variable, it might be that this particular variable is important to decision makers under certain circumstances.
-This is exactly the case with the inhomogeneous nature of the coronavirus dynamics.
-Therefore, even if useful for presentation purposes, the mechanical application of a threshold, or a simple comparison between the prior and the posterior, should often be avoided in practice.